one33se7en/Bug-Bounty/README.md

 - Basics : 3 Months
 - Tooling and Vulnerabilities : 3 Month, Just learn completely.
 - Hacking + Learning : 6 Month [3 hours hacking + 2 hours Reading real world reports]
-- After That Just go all in into it.
+- After That Just go all in into hacking.

 ---
 ## More resources :